Low-energy modified gravity signatures on the large-scale structures: Introduction

-Naturally, many phenomenological $f(R)$ models have been proposed in the literature that is consistent with local gravity tests and have stable late-time de Sitter point~\cite{2007-Hu.Sawicki-PRD,2007-Starobinsky-JETPLett,2007-Amendola.etal-PRD,2007-Appleby.Battye-PLB,2008-Tsujikawa-PRD}.
-One of the drawbacks of these models is that they suffer from some fine-tuning problem as like the cosmological constant.
+Naturally, many phenomenological $f(R)$ models that are consistent with local gravity tests and have stable late-time de Sitter point have been proposed~\cite{2007-Hu.Sawicki-PRD,2007-Starobinsky-JETPLett,2007-Amendola.etal-PRD,2007-Appleby.Battye-PLB,2008-Tsujikawa-PRD}.
+These models also suffer from fine-tuning problem as like the cosmological constant.
 In other words, one needs to tune the threshold value of the Ricci scalar $R_0$ to obtain the observed late-time acceleration.

 As mentioned above, many different $f(R)$ models with fine-tuning can account for the late-time acceleration.
 Similarly, many different dark energy models, within GR, can also account for the late-time acceleration.
 This leads to the question: Are there signatures that distinguish dark energy and modified gravity models?